ibm-cloud-docs/ContinuousDelivery/rtc_integration.md

 1. To track the deployment of code changes for the project by creating tags and comments on work items, select the **Track deployment of code changes** checkbox.
 1. Click **Create Integration**.
 1. On your Toolchain's Overview page, on the **IBM Cloud tools** card, click **Rational Team Concert** to open the Rational Team Concert dashboard that you configured.

-## Learn more about Rational Team Concert
-{: #learn_rtc}

-To learn more about Rational Team Concert, see the [IBM Rational Team Concert article](https://www.ibm.com/cloud/garage/content/think/tool_rtc/){: external} on the IBM Cloud Garage Method.